 Acupuncture and Chinese medicine treatment of Atopic Eczema

 Chinese herbal medicine focuses on correcting the imbalance causing the eczema.
-If heat is the cause of the eczema, we will use herbs that traditionally are used to clear heat from the body, such as jin yin hua (honey suckle).
-Honeysuckle has been shown to have potent anti-inflammatory and immunoregulatory properties (6).
+If heat is the cause of the eczema, we will use herbs that traditionally are used to clear heat from the body.
+Many of the heat clearing herbs have been shown to have potent anti-inflammatory and immunoregulatory properties (6).

-If dampness is causing the eczema, herbs that drain dampness such as ku shen (sophroa) can be used.
-Studies have shown it reduces inflammation, itch, and inhibits growth of Staphylococcus aureus (7).
+If dampness is causing the eczema, herbs that drain dampness are used.
+Studies have shown that these herbs reduce inflammation, itch, and inhibits growth of Staphylococcus aureus (7).
 There are also herbs specifically for the symptoms.
 For example, di fu zi (broom cypress) is very effective in reducing itch.

 Acupuncture is very effective to control the itching in eczema (8).
 I find that auricular and body acupuncture combination to be the most effective.
 After the acupuncture, I often will use magnet stickers in ear acupuncture points that correspond to the specific area of the body the itch is found.
 It is possible that the same physiological mechanisms which acupuncture uses to reduce pain are effective for stopping itch in eczema.

 Moisturizers and Emollients for Eczema

 The use of external creams and oils to keep the skin nourished and moist is extremely important.
 Dryness of skin exacerbates the irritation and disrupts the healing process.
 For many patients, acupuncture and Traditional Chinese Medicine leads to long term reduction of symptoms.
 This is because Chinese medicine focuses on correcting the root imbalance causing the condition, not just masking the symptoms.
 The long term benefit of the herbs may be due to immunoregulatory mechanisms of Chinese medicine.(9)